7 March Speech of Sheikh Mujibur Rahman: Legacy

 The government of Bangladesh included parts of the speech in the constitution of Bangladesh through the passage of the 15th amendment to the Constitution of Bangladesh.
 The government of Bangladesh organizes various programs on 7 March marking the speech.
 On 7 October 2020, 7 March was declared "Historic Day" by the government of Bangladesh.
 Events are also organized by the Awami League and cultural organizations to mark the occasion.
 The Bangabandhu Memorial Trust Fund observes the anniversary of the speech.

 The speech is on the Memory of the World Register of UNESCO, a list of the world's important documentary heritage.
 It was the first Bangladeshi content to be included in the Memory of the World Programme.
-Irina Bokova, Director General of UNESCO announced the decision at its headquarters in Paris on 30 October 2017.
+Irina Bokova, director general of UNESCO, announced the decision at its headquarters in Paris on 30 October 2017.
 The declaration was welcomed by Prime Minister Sheikh Hasina, daughter of Sheikh Mujibur Rahman.
 Mahfuz Anam, the editor of The Daily Star, called the speech Sheikh Mujibur Rahman's finest hour.

 In March 2018, Justices Naima Haider and Zafar Ahmed asked the government to explain why it should not be directed to preserve Suhrawardy Udyan due to the historic importance of the 7 March speech given at the Udyan.

 In June 2019, the Embassy of Japan in Bangladesh published the speech in Japanese.
 The annual Joy Bangla Concert is organized by Young Bangla and the Center for Research and Information on 7 March.
-In March 2020, Justices Tariq ul Hakim and Md Iqbal Kabir of the High Court Division ordered the government to investigate if there were any errors in the speech that was inserted into the constitution of Bangladesh following a petition to the court which alleged inaccuracies.
+In March 2020, Justices Tariq ul Hakim and Md Iqbal Kabir of the High Court Division ordered the government to investigate if there were any errors in the speech that was inserted into the constitution of Bangladesh following a petition to the court that alleged inaccuracies.